Donna Shillington

 Professional Service

-Editorial and Review Activities
+Service and Leadership Activities

-• Associate Editor for major geophysics journals
+• Associate Editor for Journal of Geophysical Research

 Current Research Focus

-Dr. Shillington’s ongoing research emphasizes:
+Dr. Shillington’s current research emphasizes:

 • Subduction zone earthquake hazards and megathrust characterization